 - Lodging in a commercial establishment (hotel, motel, inn, B&B)

 - Airline standard checked baggage fee for up to two bags

 - Personal / hospitality services (e.g., dry cleaning, in-room movies/games, etc.)

 - Travel upgrades

-- Expenses related to other business (personal or museum business) enroute to the site visit destination or when at the destination
+- Expenses related to other business (personal or museum business) en route to the site visit destination or when at the destination

-- Overweight/sized checked bagged fees
+- Overweight/oversized checked baggage fees